KhanhPham2411/wget-puppeteer-anyproxy/README.md

 # wget-puppeteer-anyproxy

-This module is an Open Source Software maintained by one developer in free time.
+This repo is an Open Source Software maintained by one developer in free time.
 If you want to thank the author of this module you can use
 [Patreon](https://www.patreon.com/Kapa2411) or [buymeacoffee](https://www.buymeacoffee.com/Kapa2411)